Skip to content

 409 on external file route External job has not reached success Poll /api/v1/elastic-blast/jobs/{job_id} first.

-429 Queue/capacity rejected work Wait for the suggested poll window or reduce concurrent submissions.
+429 Queue/capacity rejected work Honour Retry-After or the dashboard poll window and reduce concurrent submissions.

 Safe Screenshot Practice